Collaborative Efforts to Eliminate Blinding Trachoma: Alwaleed Philanthropies “Global” and The Carter Centre, Join Forces for a Visionary Mission

 In partnership with

-A Step Towards Eliminating Infectious Blindness
+A Step Toward Eliminating Infectious Blindness

-Aiming for Eradication
+Strategic Vision: Aiming for Eradication

 Making a Difference in Ethiopia